cardboard-iguana/cardboard-iguana.com/log/2021-10-12-tryhackme-complete-beginner.md

 ### Cracking SSH Keys with John

-Same deal again for cracking ssh key passwords...
-Except that the tool's in /usr/share/john/ssh2john.py this time (this script probably isn't installed in the PATH because it needs to be run using python2).
+Same deal again for cracking ssh key passwords… Except that the tool's in /usr/share/john/ssh2john.py this time (this script probably isn't installed in the PATH because it needs to be run using python2).

 NOTE: John is susceptible to false positives when cracking ssh keys, and will thus try the entire provided wordlist (just in case!).